 “It’s time to display that honor, courage, and commitment we claim to represent.
 It’s time for real Patriots.
 Now more than ever, it’s time for anyone and everyone to lead.”

-Recently, in light of the planned crackdown to officially block access to the land, and thus, halt the protests, it’s reasonable to expect that those already assisting with and acting as protection for Energy Transfer Partners (ETP) – the company behind the DAPL project – that the protestors will be forcibly cleared out, most likely by the National Guard and “militarized police forces,” The Free Thought Project predicts.
+The expectation of those already assisting with and acting as protection for Energy Transfer Partners (ETP)—the company behind the DAPL project—will be to see the protestors forcibly cleared out.
+This will likely occur with the assistance of the National Guard and “militarized police forces,” The Free Thought Project predicts.

 And it’s not an unwarranted prediction.

 As Unicorn Riot points out, the “oil company” is the ETP.
-It is also important to point out, as Unicorn Riot suggests, that there is no direct evidence of ETP paying the police, however, the email does suggest otherwise.
+Unicorn Riot stated there is no direct evidence of ETP paying the police, however, the email does suggest otherwise.

-ETP’s CEO Kelsy Warren told CBS earlier that the company was willing and offering to pay for the costs incurred by the protests.
+ETP’s CEO Kelsy Warren told CBS how the company was willing and offering to pay for the costs incurred by the protests.
 According to CBS reporter Mark Alpert, the authorities have yet to accept the offer.

-If the police are to be paid by the ETP, the ballgame, legally, has changed.
-The police then become nothing short of mercenaries – private guns for hire.
+If the police are to be paid by the ETP, the ballgame has changed.
+The police then become nothing short of mercenaries—private guns for hire.